srikars-1/Credit-Card-Fraud-Detection-ANN-DTREE/README.md

 ## Aim : Predicting if the Credit Card Transaction is fraud using data from CSV file.

-## Method of approach used : DECISION TREE CLASSIFICATION and ARTIFICIAL NEURAL NETWORK
+## Method of approach used : DECISION TREE CLASSIFICATION, ARTIFICIAL NEURAL NETWORK

   - STEP #1: IMPORTING DATA
   - STEP #2: DATA PREPROCESSING